Porges/ways-to-play/src/games/yankee-grab/yankee-grab.md

 In [Milton](https://en.wikipedia.org/wiki/Milton,_New_Zealand), 1868, one correspondent reported that the game could even be played with the landlord to avoid paying for drinks:[@Tokomairiro]

 > It has lately been a habit in this neighborhood, instead of the old-fashioned
-> way of tossing for drinks, to play “Yankee Grab” for them.
+> way of tossing for drinks,[^tossing] to play “Yankee Grab” for them.
 I for one see no
 > great evil in it.
 For instance, I myself could not avoid asking two friends to
 > have a glass of something with me (God knows I could ill enough spare the 1s.
 > 6d.), so to avoid that I attempt to get out of it as honorably as I can.
 At